-The PNA Foundation announces its first-ever Foundation Fellows Grants recipients.
-The selection committee of the PNA Foundation Board of Trustees recently awarded grants to PNA members PublicSource, Pittsburgh, and Tioga Publishing Company, Wellsboro.
+In December 2019, the PNA Foundation announced its first-ever Foundation Fellows Grants recipients.
+The selection committee of the PNA Foundation Board of Trustees awarded grants to PNA members PublicSource, Pittsburgh, and Tioga Publishing Company, Wellsboro.

 - PublicSource earned a $1,500 grant to support a new POWER MAP project that will provide residents of Allegheny County with a searchable database of taxpayer-funded boards, authorities and commissions.